RESTRICTIONS RE BAPTISMS/WEDDINGS/FUNERALS IN THE LIGHT OF COVID19

 If you are organising the funeral of a loved one, we are acutely aware of what a difficult time this will be.
 We will do our best to explain any changes which may be an inevitable consequence of the current restrictions, but we are here to support you and to ensure a Christian funeral and burial can still be provided.

-Based on Church of England Guidelines 12th January 2021
+Based on Church of England Guidelines issued on 17th May 2021